Magnum Force: Development

-Writer John Milius came up with a storyline in which a group of rogue young officers in the SFPD systematically exterminate the city's worst criminals, conveying the idea that even worse rogue cops than Dirty Harry exist.
-Terrence Malick had introduced the concept in an unused draft for the first film; director Don Siegel disliked the idea and had Malick's draft thrown out, but Clint Eastwood remembered it for this film.
-Eastwood specifically wanted to convey that, despite the 1971 film's perceived politics, Harry was not a complete vigilante.
+Writer John Milius came up with a storyline in which a group of young rogue officers in the San Francisco Police Department (SFPD) systematically exterminate the city's worst criminals, conveying the idea that even worse rogue cops than "Dirty" Harry Callahan exist.
+Terrence Malick had introduced the concept in an unused draft for the first film Dirty Harry; director Don Siegel disliked the idea and had Malick's draft thrown out, but Clint Eastwood remembered it for this film.
+Eastwood specifically wanted to convey that despite the 1971 film's perceived politics, Harry was not a complete vigilante.
 David Soul, Tim Matheson, Robert Urich, and Kip Niven were cast as the young vigilante cops.
 Milius was a gun aficionado and political conservative, and the film would extensively feature gun shooting in practice, competition, and on the job.
-Given this strong theme in the film, the title was soon changed from Vigilance to Magnum Force in deference to the .44 magnum that Harry liked to use.
-Milius thought it was important to remind the audiences of the original film by incorporating the line "Do ya feel lucky?" repeated in the opening credits.
+Given this strong theme in the film, the title was soon changed from Vigilance to Magnum Force in deference to the .44 magnum that Harry used.
+Milius thought reminding the audiences of the original film was important by incorporating the line, "Do ya feel lucky?" repeated in the opening credits.

 With Milius committed to filming Dillinger, Michael Cimino was later hired to revise the script, overseen by Ted Post, who was to direct.
 According to Milius, his script did not contain any of the final action sequences (the car chase and climax on the aircraft carriers).
 His was a "simple script".
-The addition of the character Sunny was done at the suggestion of Eastwood, who reportedly received letters from women asking for "a female to hit on Harry" (not the other way around).
+The addition of the character Sunny (Adele Yoshioka) was done at the suggestion of Eastwood, who reportedly received letters from women asking for "a female to hit on Harry" (not the other way around).
 Milius later said he did not like the film and wished Don Siegel had directed it, as originally intended: